Coronavirus (Covid-19) and pregnancy

 Can I breastfeed my baby if I have Covid-19?

-Doctor Kashyap says, “There’s good evidence the virus is not excreted in breast milk and does not cross the placenta.
+Doctor Kashyap says, “There’s good evidence the virus is not excreted in breast milk and doesn’t cross the placenta.
 So there is no need to deliver the baby early, and breast feeding should be encouraged.”

 There has been no evidence of the virus in breast milk.
 The benefits of breastfeeding are well known and in normal circumstances should be encouraged and supported soon after birth.

 The protective effect of breastfeeding is extremely beneficial against infectious diseases.
 It directly transfers antibodies and immune factors to your baby, to help them fight off infection while their immune systems are still immature.
-Even if you were not planning to breastfeed, it may be wise to consider doing so until after the Covid-19 pandemic has ended.
+Even if you were not planning to breastfeed, it may be wise to consider doing so while Covid-19 is prevalent.

-If you are too unwell, your midwife or nurse can help with expressing, so your baby gets the benefits of your breast milk.
+If you’re too unwell, your midwife or nurse can help with expressing, so your baby gets the benefits of your breast milk.